 Within the twelve weeks that Nickel Bros.
-House Moving received word from the Fremont Historical Society of the house's impending demolition, the company was able to find a receiving property, secure all necessary permits, prepare the house and perform the move.
+House Moving caught word from the Fremont Historical Society of the house 's impending demolition, they were able to find a receiving property, secure all necessary permits, prepare the house and perform the move.